Dust motes drift above an empty, abandoned staircase landing in dim gray light.

 1

-Members argue that the shift to remote work has eroded the informal mentorship and spontaneous collaboration necessary for professional growth in design.
+Users report that the shift to remote work has eroded the informal mentorship and spontaneous critique essential for professional growth and team cohesion.

 25